 Topics: What's New from the Charities Directorate of CRA, Canadian Charity Law, Applying for Registered Charity Status, Receipting by Canadian Registered Charities, Fundraising Guidance for Registered Charities, Business Activities and Canadian non-profits and charities, Using Intermediaries in Canada, Political Activities and Canadian charities, Canadian Charity Statistics, CharityData.ca, Transparency, Mergers, ONCA, New corporate non-profit acts

-Beginning in November 2018 Canadian registered charities will be able to file the T3010 online which will make the process easier and quicker.
+As of November 2018, Canadian registered charities will be able to file the T3010 online which will make the process easier and quicker.
 If charities do not file the form, they can be revoked by CRA for non-filing.
 If the T3010 is not filed accurately it can be cause for suspension of a charity's receipting privileges.
 This seminar will focus on the legal and operational issues and not the accounting issues.
 Understanding the T3010 is essential for those involved with finance and governance at charities, as well as researchers, grant writers, funders and fundraisers.
 Register Here.

 On Tuesday September 18, 2018 Blumbergs’ will be holding a half-day seminar Fundamentals of Receipting by Canadian charities in Toronto.